Horizon scanning

 Pensions (Extension of Automatic Enrolment) Act 2023

-Pensions (Extension of Automatic Enrolment) (no 2) Bill has completed its journey through Parliament and has been granted Royal Assent.
+Pensions (Extension of Automatic Enrolment) (no 2) Bill completed its journey through Parliament and was granted Royal Assent.

 The Pensions (Extension of Automatic Enrolment) Act 2023 creates powers to reduce the age for being automatically enrolled (to age 18) and enable pension saving from the first pound earned.